 The SBOE is responsible for administration of CTE programs in Texas.
-The TEA Department of Standards and Programs includes the Division of Standards and Alignment and the Division of Special Programs, Monitoring, and Interventions.
-Functions of the Department of Standards and Programs include providing oversight for No Child Left Behind; IDEA coordination, monitoring, and intervention; P-16 coordination; curriculum; and adoption and distribution of instructional materials.
+The TEA Department of Standards and Programs includes the Division of Curriculum and the Division of Instructional Materials and Educational Technology.
+Functions of the Department of Standards and Programs include providing oversight for curriculum and related professional development, and adoption and distribution of instructional materials.
 The Division of Curriculum is responsible for coordination of CTE secondary programs through the CTE Unit, which is responsible for management and leadership for CTE.
-Functions of the Division of Curriculum include development and implementation of curriculum; aligning curriculum with assessments; directing statewide initiatives; and providing administrative leadership to districts, education service centers, colleges, universities, professional organizations, and individuals regarding school improvement.
-Responsibility for federal and state grants was assigned to the new Department of Planning, Grants and Evaluation, which is responsible for strategic planning, budgeting, evaluation of TEA programs, and distributing formula and discretionary grants to school districts and other eligible recipients.
+Functions of the

+Division of Curriculum include development and implementation of the state standards (TEKS); aligning the standards with assessments; directing statewide initiatives; and providing administrative leadership to districts, ESCs, colleges, universities, professional organizations, and individuals regarding school improvement.
+Administration of federal and state grants is the responsibility of the Department of Planning, Grants and Evaluation, which is responsible for strategic planning, budgeting, evaluation of TEA programs, and distributing formula and discretionary grants to school districts and other eligible recipients.
+The Division of Program Monitoring and Interventions is responsible for reviewing, monitoring, sanctioning, and intervening in school districts and campuses to ensure excellence in education.